salesforcecli/plugin-login/messages/logout.md

 # success

-You are now logged out of all environments.
+You're now logged out of all environments.

 # config-removal-of-all-environment-authentications